Renton F.C.: Stadium

-Almost throughout the club's history, their home ground was Tontine Park.
+The club originally played on a public park close to Renton railway station at the north end of the village.
+In 1877, the club moved to South Park, 500 yards from the station, and in 1878 to Tontine Park, which remained the club's ground for the rest of its existence.
 After the club's demise, the ground was built over for housing in 1928, with the former location of the centre circle being commemorated in one of the gardens.

 Noted players

 Twelve Renton players were chosen to represent Scotland between 1885 and 1896.
 The club's international players were as follows: